 As stories of sexual addiction circulate among celebrities, most of them enduring severely damaged or shattered marriages, expert conversations are turning to the connections between sexual addiction and infidelity.
-An act of infidelity may actually be a symptom of a sexual addiction – a life-consuming addiction a partner has kept hidden from his or her spouse for months, or even years.
+An act of infidelity may actually be a symptom of sexual addiction – a life-consuming addiction a partner has kept hidden from his or her spouse for months or even years.

 What Is Sex Addiction?